 These are very unusual times, and it may take time to work out how best to navigate them when you’re supporting someone with an eating disorder.
 Try to be kind to yourself if you don’t get it right all the time – you are doing your best.

 A lot of the treatment for eating disorders has necessarily changed for the time being to keep both patients and healthcare professionals safe.
 Some appointments are being cancelled or postponed, and others are no longer face-to-face.
 The person you’re supporting may also have heard about the pressure on healthcare services at the moment, and be worried about adding to this.
 But they still deserve and should be getting care, even if the way this is delivered needs to change for a while.
-The NHS website stresses that.
+The NHS website stresses that it’s still important to get medical help if you need it.
 Try to empower the person you are supporting to take responsibility for their treatment, but also let them know you are there to support them.

 Encourage them to call their treatment team to ask about current provision.
 If they feel unable to do this, try to explore how you could support them to communicate with their team.